 When Suz and I went to Butchies, the chicken shop, the guy was so rude and told his colleague not to serve anyone else.
 He didn’t think to tell us so we buggered off.
 If the man had told us that there’d be a wait then that would’ve been fine.
-But his obnoxious attitude and severe lack of “giving a shit” put me right off having fried buttermilk chicken burger.
+But his obnoxious attitude and severe lack of “giving a hoot” put me right off having fried buttermilk chicken burger.

 The food is pretty great but there’s also drink!
 Choose from hundreds of bubble tea/posh smoothie/cast ale stalls to quench your thirst.
 A thirst that you have probably built up when you tried to get from the tube station to the market.

 Unlike other parts of London, Camden brings the very straight conservative dressing people and the very odd, totally out there punk looking people together in harmonious peace.
 With a mostly youthful vibe, there is something for everyone here.
 If you’re under 18 and want the latest craze e.g. fidget spinners, then you’ll find them on every stall for about £2.
-However, if you’re over 60 then there’s lots of respectable and un-respectable bars, shit loads of house ornaments, furniture and fashion jewellery available.
+However, if you’re over 60 then there’s lots of respectable and un-respectable bars, loads of house ornaments, furniture and fashion jewellery available.

 Music & Chill

 Camden Roundhouse is probably one of the most famous music venues here, although there are many, many others.
-KOKO has seen the likes of Madonna, Charlie Chaplin, Kayne West and (my personal favourite) My Chemical Romance play at this shitting amazing venue.
+KOKO has seen the likes of Madonna, Charlie Chaplin, Kayne West and (my personal favourite) My Chemical Romance play at this amazing venue.
 If it’s comedy you like then there’s The Comedy Loft, (beware the drinks are RI-DUNK-ULOUSLY expensive) or there’s a wide range of open mic nights around the main high street.